fengxia41103/myblog/content/thoughts/bigD.md

 I want to say, I am really really sorry, that it has finally come to this.
 I feel sorry I have let you down, have let Noah down, and is the one breaking up a family we have.
 I am really sorry.
-One one hand I felt it's been long past due, that it should have ended a long time ago so the agonies we have experienced in the past few years would not have been necessary; on the other hand it never feels a _right_ moment
+On one hand I felt it's been long past due, that it should have ended a long time ago so the agonies we have experienced in the past few years would not have been necessary; on the other hand it never feels a _right_ moment